f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-cluster-installation.rst

         This guide is certified with Kubernetes version 1.8.4-00

-For this setup we will leverage **kubeadm** to install Kubernetes on own Ubuntu Servers version 16.04; steps we are going to use are specified in details here: `Ubuntu getting started guide 16.04 <http://kubernetes.io/docs/getting-started-guides/kubeadm/>`
+For this setup we will leverage **kubeadm** to install Kubernetes on your own Ubuntu Servers version 16.04; steps we are going to use are specified in details here: `Ubuntu getting started guide 16.04 <http://kubernetes.io/docs/getting-started-guides/kubeadm/>`

 If you think you'll need a custom solution installed on on-premises VMs, please refer to this documentation: `Kubernetes on Ubuntu <https://kubernetes.io/docs/getting-started-guides/ubuntu/>`_